 Dr. Jayson Chun was born and raised in Honolulu, Hawai‘i.
-He is a specialist in Japanese media history, and most recently in East Asian media history and popular culture.
+He is a specialist in Japanese media history, East Asian media history and popular culture.

 Ph.D.
 University of Oregon, 2004